NQBH/NQBH.github.io/_pages/writing.md

 - George Simon, Jr. [*In Sheep's Clothing: Understanding & Dealing with Manipulative People*](https://github.com/NQBH/hobby/blob/master/psychology/Simon2010/NQBH_Simon2010.pdf). [[TeX](https://github.com/NQBH/hobby/blob/master/psychology/Simon2010/NQBH_Simon2010.tex)].
 Status: `still in reading by typing ...`.

++ I think the only way to see through a thick mask of a person is to pretend that you are a loser to him/her to make him/her assume that he/she can do anything to you to satisfy his/her ego.
+The mask will be melt down instantly.

 ------

 Reading
 ======

 - I try to categorize books on my reading list according to their levels of difficulty.
 For those books which are easy to read & understand, I will read them whenever I feel not concentrated so much, e.g., hero-selection time before each DotA 2 match or minipause(s) within it.
-For those books which are in high level of difficulty & abstract, I will read them whenever I feel empty, numb [Linkin Park's Numb] to fill these voids (of emotions or of meanings?) inside me.
+For those books which are in high level of difficulty & abstractness, I will read them whenever I feel empty, numb [Linkin Park's Numb] to fill these voids (of emotions or of meanings?) inside me.

 ------